 Whether you’re shopping for in-ear or on-ear, we’ve highlighted a wide selection of winning wireless headphones in this guide.

 So, if you’re unsure exactly what you’re after, then continue to read our guide to the best headphones below.

 What are the best headphones?

-Competitive battery, punchy sound and a lock-tight fit put the Beats Fit Pro at the front of the fitness pack.
+The Beats Fit Pro (check price) have competitive battery, punchy sound and a lock-tight fit putting them at the front of the fitness pack.

 Sony’s WH-1000XM4 were already our favourite pair of noise-cancelling wireless headphones.
 The WH-1000XM5 improve the recipe in all the right ways.
 In testing, we enjoyed enhanced clarity and beautifully precise sound reproduction, courtesy of new 30mm carbon fibre composite drivers.

 Sony has also refined the noise-cancelling performance.
 Adaptive Sound Control automatically detects your environment and adapts ANC settings accordingly, hushing background noise with ease.
 It’s particularly effective at higher frequencies.

 The XM5 don’t have folding arms like their predecessors, so the wedge-shaped charging case is a little bulkier.
 Still, while some rivals look more premium, few are quite as comfortable to wear for extended periods, and we experienced no fatigue during testing.
 They might cost more than before, but the WH-1000XM5 are worth every penny.